volcengine/verl/docs/advance/async-on-policy-distill.md

 ### 7.1 Launch Teacher Server

-Before training process, you should have a teacher server to provide logp infomation.
+Before training process, you should have a teacher server to provide logp information.

 We provide a toy teacher server example with vLLM.
-It needs `telnel` to check proxy status, and `python` command to run.
+It needs `telnet` to check proxy status, and `python` command to run.
 So if you have not installed `telnet`, you can just delete these code in `start_server.sh`.
 And some OS use `python3` rather than `python`, so you also need to modify it.
 Also you can change the port of teacher if you meet port conflict.

 There are 3 arguments can be set for vllm backend `--tp-size`, `--n-logprobs` and `--ckpt-path` in `start_server.sh` / `worker.py`.
 You should set before you start server.